CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 For sake of ease of use by anyone unfamiliar with SALI LMSS, we wanted to edit, with some _**emphasis**_ on most salient parts, the content of SALI Alliance LMSS reference materials, keeping them handy in this GitHub file to start with.

-For hurried readers already experienced with SALI LMSS, you don't need to read B-C-D-E, and here's a spoiler for our main findings in Part A- [Most salient Computational Law aspects of SALI LMSS](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#most-salient-computational-law-aspects-of-sali-lmss).
+For hurried readers already experienced with SALI LMSS, you don't need to read Parts B-C-D-E, and here's a spoiler for our main findings in Part A- [Most salient Computational Law aspects of SALI LMSS](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#most-salient-computational-law-aspects-of-sali-lmss).

-For reader unfamiliar with SALI LMSS, you may first review Parts B-C-D-E to form your own opinion, then check out Part A. If you don't have time, you can still check above part A spoiler, which has links to relevant SALI LMSS features.
+For readers unfamiliar with SALI LMSS, you may first review Parts B-C-D-E to form your own opinion, then check out Part A.

+If you don't have time, you can still check above part A spoiler, which has links to relevant SALI LMSS features.

+This is worth your time, actually.

+#

 _**Summary**_